vaniron/item-filter/README.md

-# Item Blacklist
+# Item Filter
-A mod that adds an item blacklist.
+A mod that adds an item filter.